 Intern: Date:

-Primary Sup pervisor:
+Primary Sup ervisor:

-Clinical Mar nager:
+Clinical Man ager:

-Please attacthe following o this coversheet.
-Documentation should inc :lude
+Please attac h all documents and relevant information to this coversheet.
+Documentation should include g:

-A complete and concise statement of appeal/grievance per form.
-A discussion of any policy or procedura The date of the violation Any discussion of the specific resolutio Any other documentation that you fee n you seek one
+A complete and concise statement of your appeal/grievance.
+Please only include one appeal/grievance per form.
+A discussion of any policy or procedural violation (if applicable) The date of the violation Any discussion of the specific resolution you seek Any other documentation that you feel would be relevant to this incident

-If needed, y agency prof or advise from any senior staff member or non-
+If needed, y agency prof ou are encouraged to seek assistance and/or advise from any senior staff member or non essional.

-Intern Signa ature Date
+Intern Signa ture Date